DX-MONSTER/BookStack/dev/docs/development.md

 npm run dev
 ```

-BookStack has many integration tests that use Laravel's built-in testing capabilities which makes use of PHPUnit.
+App has many integration tests that use Laravel's built-in testing capabilities which makes use of PHPUnit.
 There is a `mysql_testing` database defined within the app config which is what is used by PHPUnit.
 This database is set with the database name, username and password all defined as `bookstack-test`.
 You will have to create that database and that set of credentials before testing.

 The testing database will also need migrating and seeding beforehand.
 This can be done by running `composer refresh-test-database`.